onticinc/typscript/README.md

 ---

 I strongly recommend you work through this course.
-So many good nuggets to learn...
+So many good nuggets to learn!

 Link to course:
 https://www.udemy.com/course/understanding-typescript/